Rendering BOSH Templates

 This happens in one init container for each release present in the deployment manifest.

-The entrypoint of that init container is responsible with copying the contents of /var/vcap/jobs-src
+The entrypoint of that init container is responsible with copying the contents of /var/vcap/jobs-src to a shared directory, where other containers can access it.

-This shared directory is /var/vcap/all-releases/jobs-src
+This shared directory is /var/vcap/all-releases/jobs-src.

 Each init container uses the release’s docker image.